Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

 <hr>

 Footnotes:

+<p id="[0]">[0] Transitively meaning if A influenced B and B influenced C then even if the developer of C is unaware of As existence some of As design and spirit will be inherited onto C.

 <p id="[1]">[1] Properties Include: Punishing and methodic gameplay, a rechargable health item that has a limited amount of uses per death (estus flask), strategically played save points (bonfires), loosing a currency upon death but being given the chance to visit the place of demise and collect most or all of the lost currency, etc.</p>